Work through Proof-to-Pipeline Scorecard

 A stronger proof library should reduce buyer doubt, improve sales conversations, and support retrieval trust.
 This scorecard gives teams a way to evaluate that instead of guessing.

 Treat Proof-to-Pipeline Scorecard as one operating piece, not a loose checklist.
-For owners, marketers, and operators who want tighter feedback between proof assets and commercial results teams, a scorecard for proof freshness, commercial relevance, usage, and sales influence should help clarify how calls, web intake, booking, CRM routing, follow-up, review automation, and owner visibility fit together before a done-for-you system is installed.
+For owners, marketers, and operators who want tighter feedback between proof assets and commercial results teams, a scorecard for proof freshness, commercial relevance, usage, and sales influence should help clarify how calls, web intake, booking, CRM routing, follow-up, review automation, and owner visibility fit together before a connected system is installed.

 In the full TQP build, these notes connect AI receptionist systems, lead-capturing smart websites, reputation operations, missed-call recovery, and reactivation workflows into one front-door operating layer.